 An outstanding 1967 73’Custom-Built Long-Distance, Ocean Crossing, Flush Deck Cruiser, well known as a “little ship”, is now on the market!

 Pioneer was built in 1966-67 in Chula Vista, CA as a customized offshore yacht to meet the highest industrial and military standards of that time.
-Comfort, safety and long-range was the target.
-She is a one-of-a-kind, built to order, some say unusually overbuilt for the early days of long distant cruising boats and too expensive to be built in today’s competitive market.
+The design was developed by GEORGE MOORE, a naval architect from SanDiego who spent time with the world class Kettenburg Company.
+The significant results from George’s design was an advanced build that focused on luxurious comfort, seaworthiness, stream lined beauty and a large hull designed extremely strong meeting operating economy while gliding through the water.
+She is a one-of-a-kind and built to order.
+Some say unusually overbuilt for the early days of long distant cruising boats and too expensive to be built in todays competitive market.
 It begins with a fiberglass hull that is 6″ thick, 70’ WL (73’ LOA), 20 1/2’ beam, 6 1/2’ draft, full displacement that comes in at 91 net tons/130 gross tons.
 Her interior configuration has been designed to comfortably accommodate up to 6 people in 3 staterooms including a full-beam master suite on the lower deck aft.
-The elegant choices of wood throughout the vessel, create a warm cozy living space.
+Her elegant choices of wood throughout the vessel, create a warm cozy living space.
 The mechanics of the design were chosen to perfectly match the heavy-duty hull with redundancies everywhere.

 The walk-in Engine room is located mid-ship.
 This is a very spacious open room that contains the main engines and generators, work bench, drill press, electric grinder, acetylene torch, air compressor, an extensive selection of tools and test equipment, spare parts for many of the ships mechanical and electrical systems, copper plumbing for the 12 diesel fuel tanks, fuel circulating and transfer pumps, hot water heater, water maker, 2 battery banks, 2 inverters and a battery charger, 100 gal. bulk oil storage tank and more .
 Ample work space with 6′ 6″+ head room and great walk around access on 7 sides of the 2 main engines and 2 generators